-The primary mission of the Department of Community Health and Family Medicine in the University of Florida College of Medicine is to develop an outstanding academic environment for education, research, and clinical practice in family medicine.
-Essential components of this mission are to:
+The primary mission of the Department of Community Health and Family Medicine at the University of Florida College of Medicine is to serve our patients and community, positively shaping the future of healthcare through outstanding teaching, discovery, and innovation in family medicine.

-educate medical students in family medicine
+Educate medical students in family medicine

-train family medicine residents
+Train family medicine residents

-foster research and discovery in primary care
+Foster research and discovery in primary care

-provide continuing education to practicing family medicine physicians
+Provide continuing education to family medicine physicians

 The vision at CHFM is to be a nationally recognized model department of family medicine.
 CHFM integrates teaching in humanistic medicine, medical ethics, behavioral medicine, and rural and community health into both undergraduate and graduate curricula.